Bike Fitting education is currently only available by booking a group with a minimum of 3 participants.

 If you haven’t had any training in bike fitting, start here.

 If you have only been trained in using a bike fitting technology (digital tools), learn how to be an “unplugged” fitter, which will enhance your ability to use your digital tool set.

 Recommended for bike shop owners, sales staff, bike fitters, cycling coaches and sports therapists working with cyclists.

 Read Testimonials here.

 Below is a listing of standard workshops.
-Custom workshops can be designed and presented by request to meet specific needs.
+Content can be customized to best meet your needs.
+Contact to discuss.

 Sizing to Sell